mwarning/trigger/README.md

 ## Door Status

 The door status is determined based on the text returned of the HTTPS query or SSH command.
 Recognized are the keywords `LOCKED` (door closed) and `UNLOCKED` (door open).
 If neither keyword is recognized, the door status is set to unknown.
 The complete return message is displayed in the App for a short time.
+HTML elements are stripped from the text.

 ## Build from Sources